 Every pregnant Sitcom character must attend a Lamaze natural childbirth class, usually with the male character least suited for the position as her coach/partner (as the natural father, or most responsible friend was supposed to do it but had a last minute problem that had to be dealt with first).
 In the event that the natural father is her Lamaze coach, it usually serves to highlight that he is either a Panicky Expectant Father or a Bumbling Dad...or both.
 What results is the usual total disaster as the flustered male screws up in every possible way.
 It usually leads into a Screaming Birth later in the season.

 - The preview for Archie Marries Veronica: Part 3: It's Twins! specifically promise Archie getting into Lamaze class hijinks.

 - Robin (1993): When Tim Drake's girlfriend realizes she's pregnant from her last relationship, he disguises himself as Alvin Draper to attend Lamaze class with her — because going in mask and cape would be a wee bit conspicuous, and he's ready to play father to her baby, but not for her to know his real name.
 (And no, the "other boy" who is actually responsible for her condition is not Tim-by-yet-another-name.)

-- In the Little Cherub series by Beautifulpurpleflame, Raven does this twice - because the first time, the child was a drunken accident and she ran away, so the second time, "Beast Boy insisted on having the whole pregnancy experience and guilted her into going again".
+- In the Little Cherub series by Beautifulpurpleflame, Raven attends natural-born class twice - because the first time, the child was a drunken accident and she ran away, so the second time, "Beast Boy insisted on having the whole pregnancy experience and guilted her into going again".

 - In the third The Sisterhood of the Traveling Pants book, Carmen's stepfather is unable to make it to her mother's Lamaze class, so Carmen herself steps in.
 (And then it's Tibby who's with Christina when she gives birth.)